RobertoPotato/pg-demo/README.md

 # About This

-The project is basically a learning app (very simple) for integrating Postgresql with NodeJS with Express.js.
+The project is basically a learning app (very simple) for integrating Postgresql with NodeJS and Express.js.

 Sequelize ORM is used.